Jojobit/Fabtools/README.md

 # Fabtools PowerShell Module

-Fabtools is a PowerShell module designed to facilitate the management of PowerBI workspaces and capacities.
+Fabtools is a PowerShell module to be able to able to do more with Microsoft Fabric and Power BI.
-It allows for various administrative tasks to be automated and integrated into IT management workflows.
+It allows for various administrative tasks to be automated and integrated into workflows.

 ## Features